zhongfu/tp/docs/UserGuide.md

 e.g. The second person in the displayed list has an `INDEX` of 2.

 **JAR**: Java Archive.
 A file format used to collate Java class files and their resources for distribution.
-Java apps are commonly distributed as `.jar` files.
+Java applications are commonly distributed as `.jar` files.

 **JSON**: JavaScript Object Notation.
 A structured file format used to store arbitrary text data.
 This is the file format used by PeopleSoft to store data and settings.